chef/chef-web-docs/chef_master/source/dsl_recipe.rst

 .. tag search_key_nested

 A nested field appears deeper in the JSON data structure.
 For example, information about a network interface might be several layers deep: ``node[:network][:interfaces][:en1]``.
-When nested fields are present in a JSON structure, the Chef Infra Client will extract those nested fields to the top-level, flattening them into compound fields that support wildcard search patterns.
+When nested fields are present in a JSON structure, Chef Infra Client will extract those nested fields to the top-level, flattening them into compound fields that support wildcard search patterns.

 By combining wildcards with range-matching patterns and wildcard queries, it is possible to perform very powerful searches, such as using the vendor part of the MAC address to find every node that has a network card made by the specified vendor.